 - Use statistical significance to analyze results

 Optimizely won't declare a variation a winner or loser until you have at least 100 visitors/sessions and 25 conversions in both that variation and the baseline.
 More often, you'll see results once Optimizely has determined that they are statistically significant.
-What's that?
-Read on, or watch this short video.

 Statistical significance represents that likelihood that the difference in conversion rates between a given variation and the baseline is not due to chance.
 Your statistical significance level reflects your risk tolerance and confidence level.